asnaatif/Alzheimers-MRI-CNN-with-Heatmaps/README.md

 ```
 ## Conference Paper
 This work has been submitted to an academic conference and is currently under review.
-Link to the paper: IEEE%20Conference%20Paper.pdf
+Link to the paper: [Conference Paper](IEEE%20Conference%20Paper.pdf)

 ## References